ROOTS

 THE SPIRITS OF THE JUNGLE

-The moment of taking the sacred drink comes, the Shaman sings, prays to the drink, we feel ourselves in the middle of a jungle ritual, we are in it.
+The moment to consume the sacred drink arrives, and the Shaman sings and prays to the drink.
+We feel ourselves immersed in a jungle ritual; we are a part of it.
+By the fire, we imagine our intentions and offer them.

 BULLERENGUE